winmastta/windOSInstaller/README.md

 *   [x] **Easy Write:** Write it on USB Drive by selecting already downloaded ISO.
 *   [x] **Download ISO:** Just select folder, select windOS Version and wait.
-*   [x] **Simpler Dualboot:** We can install windOS as your 2st system.
+*   [ ] **Simpler Dualboot (SOON!):** We can install windOS as your 2st system.
 And also, you can switch between windOS and your main system.
-*   [x] **It's Portable:** No install required, just extract it from portable package.
-But we still recommend to install normal version.
-*   [x] **ISO Integration:** You can patch official Microsoft Windows ISO and select your own settings of Installation process or software that we need to install on first system boot.
+*   [ ] **ISO Integration (SOON!):** You can patch official Microsoft Windows ISO and select your own settings of Installation process or software that we need to install on first system boot.
 *   [x] **windOS Playbook:** You can install official Microsoft Windows and then patch it by using "Patch your current system" button *(Step 0)*.

 ## 🏆 Credits